The Maestro (Seinfeld): Production

 "The Maestro" was the first appearance of Jackie Chiles, a parody of Johnnie Cochran, played by Phil Morris.
 Morris and Cochran had visited the same barbershop in Los Angeles for years, and so Morris was very familiar with Cochran's personality and mannerisms.
 Jerry Seinfeld interrupted Morris' audition for the role by turning up the air conditioning and remarking "You're so funny you're making me sweat."
 The table reading for "The Maestro" was held on August 27, 1995, and it was filmed before a studio audience on August 30.
 Michael Richards' mispronunciation of the words "theater" and "caffè latte" was unscripted.

 Reception

 "The Maestro" first aired on October 5, 1995.
 The episode earned a ratings share of 22.5/35.

 Superman reference

 The Maestro's name is Bob Cobb.
 Bob Cobb is the original alias of Mon-El, a supporting character in Superman comics.

 The name Bob Cobb would be used again by Larry David in the Curb Your Enthusiasm episode "Trick or Treat."

+Popular culture

+Some critics of New York's "Standing is Tiring (SIT) Act", a proposed right to sit law, have ridiculed the legislation by comparing it to the scene where George provides a seat for the security guard.
+New York State Assembly member Karines Reyes, a supporter of the bill, responded by saying that the jokes were "funny", but the law would be reasonably applied.